Frescha/ansible-dualhomed/README.md

 ## Ansible Playbook

 Build a dual homed homed using Ansible.
-The goal is to easily install a dual homed host on the following machines:
+The goal is to easily install a dual (or multi) homed host on the following machines:

 - [ ] Ubuntu
 - [ ] Rasbian